tinyevilwizard/FreezingKnights/README.md

 Playable on [itch.io](https://tinyevilwizard.itch.io/freezing-knights), [Lexaloffle BBS](https://www.lexaloffle.com/bbs/?tid=50683) and [Newgrounds](https://www.newgrounds.com/portal/view/867560).

+Soundtrack by OhCurtains available on [Bandcamp](https://ohhcurtains.bandcamp.com/album/freezing-knights).

 ### Authors
 - Game by [tinyevilwizard](https://twitter.com/tinyevilwizard)
-- Music and OhCurtains intro by [ohcurtains](https://twitter.com/ohhcurtains)
+- Music and OhCurtains intro by [OhCurtains](https://twitter.com/ohhcurtains)

 ### Running the carts
 Run the carts from the `src` folder instead of root.
 That way, the carts can find each others.